 Women in the City has supported a number of specific charitable causes.
-Our principal focus is on charities that
+Our principal focus is on UK charities, distributing funds within the UK that

-- focus on women’s progress in the business world
+- support women’s progress in the business world

 - help young people to make better informed and more aspirational career choices

 - support social mobility and enhance the social capital of young people

 - link to the City of London

 Supporting the Lord Mayor’s Appeal